Get our carefully curated newsletter straight to your inbox.

 To talk about Manhattan, it is one of the most loved places in NYC.
 You are likely to have the best experience of New York life here.
 The following are 12 of the best places to live in Manhattan.

 Broadway is the hallmark of Soho and it is one of the most attractive neighborhoods to live in as well as the most valuable real estate relative to the other neighborhoods.
-You are likely to find most cultured places to eat that attract visitors.
+You are likely to find the most cultured places to eat that attract visitors.
 It is a shopping hub, as well as most of the best dress brands in New York City, are based here.

 Navigating through the streets might become cumbersome as SoHo does not follow the traditional style of naming the streets.
 You shall use a navigation app to find your way in the neighborhood.

 This neighborhood is particularly attractive for creative brains and is dubbed as a haven for artists.
-It has the honor of being home of many famous artists and some 250 art galleries dot the streets of Chelsea which speaks volumes for its tall claims.
+It has the honor of being home to many famous artists and some 250 art galleries dot the streets of Chelsea which speaks volumes for its tall claims.
 The neighborhood is frequently dotted with restaurants and cafés.

 The neighborhood is called “Gold Coast” as rich people who take pride in dressing well reside in this neighborhood.
 It is a very populous area and therefore real estate is very expensive here.
 One-bedroom apartments are found in great numbers.
 Some of the most expensive schools such as the Spence School and Rudolph Steiner School are situated here.
 Schooling is considered the hallmark of this neighborhood.